Executes a sequence of statements for all values in a range.

-- Optional in the End For line
+- Optional in the line that starts with End

 Notice: the End For line is not the same as the Exit For statement.

 Use the For...To structure when you must execute one or more statements again and again.
 It is recommended when you can be sure how many times the statements must execute.
 Control depends on the counter variable specified in the For line.
 Other structures are possibly more flexible.
-See the See also section below for details.
+See the See also section below for more information.